ssamyrepo/postgres/Pg_HA_replication.md

-This transcript provides a comprehensive overview of setting up high availability (HA) for PostgreSQL, covering various replication methods, failover mechanisms, and considerations for designing a robust HA solution.
-Below is a summary of the key points discussed:

 ### 1. **Introduction to High Availability (HA)**
    - **Business Continuity**: Ensuring applications and databases are always available is critical for business continuity.
    - **Replication**: The first step towards HA is to avoid relying on a single database server by replicating data to at least one standby server.